-Consumer demand will probably remain constrained and trading conditions challenging, in the immediate future.
-The Group looks towards maintaining its current market share.
+The outlook for the retail sector remains gloomy, with a weakness in disposable income of many households due to lost or reduced income, restrictive fiscal policy, labour market uncertainty, as well as muted consumer confidence levels.
+Wholesalers on the other hand expect a marked improvement in business conditions in the fourth quarter of 2020 with lockdown restrictions now greatly relaxed and the crucial Black Friday and Christmas shopping on the horizon.
+The Group looks towards maintaining their current market share.
 The focus of management is to grow both local and offshore market share in the consumer electronics and branded consumer durables sectors.
 This, coupled with the expanded offshore territories that the Group trades in, should increase the contribution from these businesses in future years.
-The Groups local project's division continues to explore business opportunities that could increase profitability.
-The Group is exploring new markets for their products as well as introducing new line-ups into its existing markets.

-The Group continues to focus its target market on recognised International brands for consumer electronics and consumer durables, both locally and offshore.
+The Group is exploring new markets for their products as well as introducing new line-ups into their existing markets.
+The Group continues to focus its target market on recognized International brands for consumer electronics and consumer durables, both locally and offshore.

-Responsibility Statement
+Responsibility statement